Causes and Consequences of Representational Similarity in Machine Learning Models: Introduction

 Since limited work explores causes of representational similarity, these two competing hypotheses for model alignment remain unexplored.
 The {\em task alignment} hypothesis of~\cite{huh2024platonicrepresentationhypothesis} is only ever argued-for theoretically, so no experiments exist.
 Similarly, the {\em dataset overlap} hypothesis not been explored, since the AI research community focuses more on issues of privacy and copyright in large-scale internet data use, not downstream effects on model behaviors.

 \para{Our contribution.} We propose empirical methods to explore of causes of representational similarity.
-Building on hypotheses of prior work~\cite{huh2024platonicrepresentationhypothesis} and known realities of model training, we focus specifically on measuring the effects of dataset overlap and task alignment on representation similarity.
-To do this, we propose two novel methods, \emph{dataset splitting} and \emph{task splitting}, for generating training datasets that control overlap at both the data point and task level, allowing us to quantify how much overlap on these properties affects representation similarity.
-Along the way, we create a new dataset, called \csd, to train models with nuanced task differences, which will be open-sourced upon publication of our paper.
+Building on hypotheses of~\cite{huh2024platonicrepresentationhypothesis} and known realities of model training, we explore the relative effects of dataset overlap and task overlap on downstream representation similarity.
+To do this, we propose two novel methods, \emph{dataset splitting} and \emph{task splitting}, that generate datasets with controlled overlap at both the data point and task level, allowing us to quantify how overlap on these properties affects representation similarity.
+Along the way, we create a new dataset, called \csd, to train models with nuanced task differences.
 We run dataset and task splitting experiments on models ranging from classifiers to small language models and find that: